 - Eat more fatty fish.
 This includes salmon, trout, mackerel, tuna, and eel.
 A 3-ounce portion of sockeye salmon fillet contains about 450 international units (IU) of vitamin D.

 - Many orange juices are now fortified with vitamin D. An 8-ounce glass will provide around 100 IUs of it.

 - Egg yolks are another good source as it contains 40 IUs of vitamin D

 - Cereals fortified with vitamin D can be another dietary option for the sunshine vitamin.
 A one-cup serving of Multi Grain Cheerios with one-half cup of milk also fortified with vitamin D is 90 IUs.

 - A 3.5 ounce serving of beef liver contains about 50 IUs of vitamin D.

 - Cod liver oil is an excellent source of vitamin D with one tablespoon containing about 1,300 IUs.

 - Vitamin D supplements are always an option, particularly if a person does not eat much vitamin D rich foods and they are indoors the majority of the time.
 Check with a physician on their recommendation of a vitamin D supplement.
 Generally, it is advised to take vitamin D3 of up to 2,000 IU daily.

 Dr. Samadi is a board-certified urologic oncologist trained in open and traditional and laparoscopic surgery and is an expert in robotic prostate surgery.
-He is chairman of urology, chief of robotic surgery at Lenox Hill Hospital.
-He is a medical correspondent for the Fox News Channel’s Medical A-Team and the chief medical correspondent for am970 in New York City.
+He is chairman of urology, chief of robotic surgery at St. Francis Hospital.
 Learn more at roboticoncology.com.
 Visit Dr. Samadi’s blog at SamadiMD.com.
 Follow Dr. Samadi on Twitter and Facebook.